 Communications networks are perhaps the most complex machines on the planet.
 They use vast amounts of hardware, rely on complex software, and are physically distributed over land, underwater, and in orbit.
 They increasingly provide essential services that underpin almost every aspect of life.
 Managing networks and optimising their performance is a vast challenge, and will become many times harder with the advent of 5G.
-The 4th Annual CW Technology Conference will explore this challenge and how Machine Learning and AI may be applied to build more reliable, secure and better performing networks.
+The 4th Annual CW Technology Conference will explored this challenge and how Machine Learning and AI may be applied to build more reliable, secure and better performing networks.

 Is the AI community aware of the challenges facing network providers?
 Are the network operators and providers aware of how the very latest developments in AI may provide solutions?
-The conference will aim to bridge the gap between AI/ML and communications network communities, making each more aware of the nature and scale of the problems and the potential solutions.
+The conference aimed to bridge the gap between AI/ML and communications network communities, making each more aware of the nature and scale of the problems and the potential solutions.

 About the conference